wardz/FocusFrame/README.md

 ### Installation
 [Download link.](https://github.com/wardz/FocusFrame/archive/master.zip)
+If for some reason the newest version doesn't work, you may download a previous version here: [link](https://github.com/wardz/FocusFrame/releases)

-Unzip the downloaded file into your "WoW/Interface/AddOns/" folder, then remove "-master" suffix from the addon's folder name.
+Unzip the downloaded file into your "WoW/Interface/AddOns/" folder, then remove "-master" (or version) suffix from the addon's folder name.

 ### TODO